vitessio/website/content/en/docs/user-guides/topology-service.md

 A Shard can be locked.
-We use this during operations that affect either the Shard record, or multiple tablets within a Shard (like reparenting), so multiple jobs don’t concurrently alter the data.
+We use this during operations that affect either the Shard record, or multiple tablets within a Shard (like reparenting), so multiple tasks cannot concurrently alter the data.

 ### VSchema data